marysabelmejia/PacMen/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This activity involved using array methods previously learned and manipulating the DOM.
-With the click of a button, a new PacMan is created and at the start of the game, each PacMan moves around the screen at its own pace and in its own direction.
+With the click of a button, a new PacMan is created and pushed into the array.
+At the start of the game, each PacMan bounces around the screen at its own pace and in its own direction.

 <p align="right">(<a href="#top">back to top</a>)</p>